heidisu/actor-invaders/README.md

 In the class `Events` there are two events, one for when a bullet fired from an alien, and one for when a bullet is fired from the player.
 We will let the player subscribe to `AlienBulletMoved` and aliens subscribe to `PlayerBulletMoved`

 * Start by making bullets publish the right message on the event stream each time they move.
-It is done by invoking `getContext().system().eventStream().publish()`.
+It is done by invoking `getContext().getSystem().getEventStream().publish()`.
 Messages published on the event stream does not have its original sender, that is why the actorRef for the bullet is included in the message.
 * When the `Player` is created, it should also start to subscribe for `AlienBulletMoved` messages, and have a match clause for such messages in its receive builder.
+To make the player subscribe to the messages we can use `getContext().getSystem().getEventStream().subscribe(playerActorRef, AlienBulletMoved.class)`.
 If the position of the `BulletDto` is within the area occupied by the player, the player should lose one life, and also stop the bullet actor.
 * Similar with the aliens.
 They should subscribe to the `PlayerBulletMoved` message, and stop both itself and the bullet when it is hit by the bullet.
 * Now we only have to update the state in `Game`.
 We should update the GUI with state `gameWon` if there are no aliens left, and similar `gameLost` if `Game` receives a `PlayerDto` with no lives left.
 You can choose if you want the logic for this in `Game` or if you want the `Player` and `AlienManager` tell the `Game` when those things happen.
 To make everything stop when the game is either won or lost, we can make a new receive method for game over, and then let the `Game` become game over.